openmainframeproject/feilong/doc/source/quickstart.rst

 z/VM zthin install
 ------------------

-zthin is a library written by c and mainly focus on socket connection from BYOL to z/VM SMAPI.
+zthin is a library written by c working as part of the z/VM Cloud Connector.
+It mainly focuses on socket connection from BYOL to z/VM SMAPI(System Management API). z/VM Cloud Connector requires zthin as the backend to communicate with z/VM SMAPI, thus it needs to be installed defore installing z/VM Cloud Connector.

 SSH onto the BYOL as root user, and then follow the following steps: